Philesiv/XSLeaker/README.md

 XSLeaker consists of two components, a chrome extension that is used to gather the resource values in different states and a node.js server that is used to compare and display the results.

-The following resource values are checked for differences
+The following resource values are checked for differences:
 - URL
 - Number of iframes
 - HTTP status code